JetBrains/kotlin-web-site/pages/docs/reference/java-interop.md

 | `java.lang.Boolean` | `kotlin.Boolean?` |
 {:.zebra}

+Note that a boxed primitive type used as a type parameter is mapped to a platform type: for example, `List<java.lang.Integer>` becomes a `List<Int!>` in Kotlin.

 Collection types may be read-only or mutable in Kotlin, so Java's collections are mapped as follows (all Kotlin types in this table reside in the package `kotlin.collections`):